dagronf/DSFSparkline/README.md

 * **A surface** - where it will draw
 * **A datasource** - the set of values to draw
 * **One or more overlays** - the 'layers' which render different components of the sparkline

-### Using prebuilt views

-A prebuilt view is useful to quickly add a sparkline via Interface Builder (while providing previews using @IBDesignable) or SwiftUI.
-These views provide hard-coded styling (beyond the simple graph color) and a limit set of customizations.

-* **A datasource** - the set of values to draw
-* **A prebuilt view type** - the NSView/UIView/SwiftUI view to draw your sparkline

-If you've used `DSFSparklines` prior to v4, these are the original view types that you used to display your sparklines.

 ## Surface